TestProf II: Factory therapy for your Ruby tests

 524 examples, 0 failures

+The resulting report (above) lists all factories and their usage statistics.
 How are our total and top-level results different?
 The total value is the number of times a factory has been used to generate a record either explicitly (through create call), or implicitly, within another factory (through associations and callbacks); the top-level value only considers explicit calls.

-Thus, a noticeable difference between top-level and total values might indicate a factory cascade: it tells us that a factory is more often invoked from other factories then by itself.
+So, a noticeable difference between top-level and total values might indicate a factory cascade: it tells us that a factory is more often invoked from other factories then by itself.

 // factory stack built from the factory tree above